 Due to the fact that the applicant is proposing a 1,196 sq. ft. second unit, the Commission finds that the larger unit will have cumulative impacts, typical to those of a small house.
-Within the Malibu/Santa Monica Mountains area, the Commission has adopted several policies to ensure that the cumulative impacts of proposed development are adequately mitigated. example is found in development approvals within the Small Lot Subdivisions.
-In these areas a small building site of 4,000 sq. ft., where utilities and access exist is afforded the minimum development of a 500 sq. ft. house.
-In order to build a structure larger than 500 sg. ft., the applicant is given the option of purchasing lots within the area to increase the square footage by 500 sq. ft. if the lots are contiguous or 300 sq. ft. if the lots are non-contiguous.
-In exchange for the increase in structural area, the lots must be deed restricted from future development and combined with the adjacent lot.
+Within the Malibu/Santa Monica Mountains area, the Commission has adopted several policies to ensure that the cumulative impacts of proposed development are adequately mitigated.
+One example is found in development approvals within the Small Lot Subdivisions where the size of the structure is based on the size and slope of the lot (with a minimum structure size of 500 sq. ft.)[Malibu/Santa Monica Mountains Land Use Plan, policy 271(b)(2)].
 As such, the cumulative impact of constructing residential structures on small lots is mitigated due to the capacity of the area to support it, by insuring that the intensity is proportionate to the density of the proposed development.